talpor/talpor-dev-handbook/docs/conception/index.md

 solve it.

-Also remember, at the end of the day, we are also developing the client idea.
+Also remember, at the end of the day, we are also developing the client's idea.
 We are interested in the client to be successful, so we want to be able, at the end of the development process and into the production stage, to (in)validate the path that has been chosen.